chopragauri/nextdot-ai-agent-submission/README.md

 An AI-powered customer message analysis pipeline that classifies, extracts structured data, generates empathetic replies, and explains its own reasoning — all driven by an LLM with no hardcoded logic.

-Built for the **Nextdot AI Engineering Internship** — Round 1 Assignment.

 **Live Demo:** [Streamlit Cloud App](https://chopragauri-nextdot-ai-agent-submission-app-znyb14.streamlit.app/)

 ## Features